PedroMiguel424/benjvi.github.io/_drafts/2021-09-11-honduras-trip-1.markdown

 ![traditional fish and plantain chips]({{site.url}}/img/hn/yojoa-fish.jpg)

-By chance, the (resoundingly unsuccessful) Presidential candidate from the Liberal party is dining at the next table.
+By chance, the (eventually resoundingly defeated) presidential candidate from the Liberal party is dining at the next table.
 By dining in a rustic spot like this, he presumably aims to show he's a man of the people and at the same time show his pride in what Honduras has to offer.

 ![Lago Yojoa]({{site.url}}/img/hn/lago-yojoa.jpg)
 This spot by the lake is indeed pride-worthy, its calm and beautiful.
 I believe on the northern end of the lake there are also some resorts for doing outdoor activities.